damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-explain-gitlab-to-anyone.md

 This is a challenge I’m facing right now, as I try to describe the company I just joined to my family and friends.
 Initial conversations were not very successful:

-Me: “It’s an open source workflow solution...”
+<br> Me: “It’s an open source workflow solution...”

 Them: “What’s a workflow?”